GingerbreadNI Logo

 • moving to suitable accommodation

-• Families under pressure as a result of marriage or relationship breakdown, lone parenthood, a sudden traumatic experience such as the death of a family member, domestic violence, low income, mental stress, anxiety or depression.
+Families under pressure as a result of marriage or relationship breakdown, lone parenthood, a sudden traumatic experience such as the death of a family member, domestic violence, low income, mental stress, anxiety or

+depression.
 As many of these circumstances will apply to lone parents we believe most lone parents should consider applying for a grant.
 A grant does not have to be paid back.
 You must be getting Income Support or Income-Based Jobseeker’s Allowance to be able to claim a Community Care Grant.

 You can claim for a range of items including:

-• Basic furniture such as beds, table and chairs,wardrobes
+• Basic furniture such as beds, table, chairs and wardrobes

 • Basic appliances including a cooker, fridge and washing machine